-We’re right smack bang in the middle of New Zealand’s winter season (the off-season, – between June and August).
-We haven’t even hit the summer season yet and here I am talking about the next year’s Autumn!
-But a lot of international visitors book their New Zealand honeymoon 12 months ahead, so we’re not really getting ahead of ourselves.
-There are a number of reasons why you would plan a honeymoon in New Zealand’s Autumn months – some might say its the best time!
+We’re currently in the middle of quite possibly the best time to Honeymoon in New Zealand – the Autumn!
+A lot of international visitors book their New Zealand honeymoon 12 months ahead, so we’re not really getting ahead of ourselves.
+There are a number of reasons why you should think about planning a honeymoon in New Zealand’s Autumn months.
 Here are a few to think about.

-In the Autumn months it’s still possible to enjoy off-the-beaten places like Lake Hauroko in the Fiordland National Park.
-(Can you believe that many New Zealanders have never heard of this lake, let alone seen it!)
+In the Autumn months, it’s still possible to enjoy off-the-beaten places like Lake Hauroko in the Fiordland National Park.
+Numbers in organised tour groups will also be much fewer, so you’ll often get the undivided attention of your guide.

-Advantage No 5 – Walking tracks:
+No. 5 – Walking tracks

-Happy travelling for the best time to honeymoon in New Zealand!
+Happy travelling for your Honeymoon in New Zealand!